 - Communicate: If there is a person who is the source of your stress, set healthy boundaries and have an open conversation to identify issues, clarify expectations, and solve problems.

-- Foster a Healthy Body: Sleep enough, have an organic, nutrient-dense, anti-inflammatory diet in order to keep your immune system working properly, and more apt to deal with stressors.
+- Foster a Healthy Body: Sleeping enough, having an organic, nutrient-dense, anti-inflammatory diet, and taking supplements help to keep your immune system working properly, and more apt to deal with stressors.

-- Stay Active: Exercise (do cardio and strength-training) most days out of the week.
+- Stay Active: Exercise (engage in cardiovascular and strength training) most days out of the week.
 Research shows that working out improves the way your body handles stress by affecting hormonal responses and neurotransmitters (dopamine and serotonin) that influence mood and behavior.
 Exercise, also, serves as a break from stressors and provides a calming effect.

 - Find Pleasurable Outlets: Engage in activities that you enjoy and improve your emotional state.
-Spend time with loved ones, socialize, listen to music or podcasts, dance, paint, play games, read, or write, and go to concerts, theater, or the movies.
+Spend time with loved ones, get a massage, listen to music or podcasts, dance, paint, play games, read, or write, and go to concerts, the theater, or the movies.
 Even though many people find drinking, using drugs, eating, shopping, gambling, and gaming pleasurable, it’s best not to engage in these activities when feeling stressed out.
 Since they are highly pleasurable, people can end up engaging in addictive patterns in the long term.

 By applying the tips described above, you can cope with stress holistically (your thoughts, emotions, body, and interactions), you feel more at peace, are more productive, prevent physical ailments and premature aging, foster healthier relationships, and allow your body to thrive.